Historic Myrtle Beach Colored School & Education Center

 Thanks to the contributions and teamwork of many individuals and organizations, both public and private, the Historic Myrtle Beach Colored School Museum and Education Center is a point of pride for everyone in Myrtle Beach.
 One of the rooms literally is a museum to the school and its students, now senior citizens, who take turns staffing the museum and welcoming visitors.
 They are thrilled to tell the story of their old school, as well as the story of their new school.
 Artifacts from the school and the period are on display, and a reference library of African-American history is available to the public.
 The museum is open to the public from 10:00 a.m. to 12:00 p.m., Monday Wednesday and Friday.

-Much of the rest of the building is used by the Horry County School System as the site of its adult education programs for the Myrtle Beach area, as well as by Horry-Georgetown Technical College for some of its continuing education classes.
+Much of the rest of the building is used for educational purposes.
 The original Myrtle Beach Colored School may not have had computers, but the new one does.
 Also sharing space in the building is a grassroots non-profit group called “A Father’s Place.”
 This local organization gives non-custodial fathers access to the resources and tools they need to be good parents.

 The former students of the Historic Myrtle Beach Colored School Museum and Education Center Committee contributed to the fundraising, too, thanks to a cookbook of traditional Southern recipes.
 The city assisted with the design and publishing of the cookbook, which made its debut at the building’s 2006 ribbon-cutting ceremony.
 The 164-page book has been well received, with more than 1,200 copies sold, and is now in its third printing.
 Funds from cookbook and notecard sales have helped to furnish the museum, buy reference materials and pay for an official historic marker at the site of the original building.